 |August 1 or later||48 hours from date of acceptance|

 Students that are not registered within the required time frame will be at risk of losing their spot at LAU.
 Email reminders for class registration will be sent to students after they have been admitted to LAU.

 LAU’s performance coach is available to parents and struggling students to help them figure out how to succeed.
 In addition, all mentors hold weekly office hours where students and parents can go for help.
 If your student is struggling, or if you have any questions about a course, visit office hours and ask the mentor to customize the workload for your student.
 The day and time of office hours are posted on each course homepage in Canvas.
 You can also email mentors anytime with questions, and they will respond within one school day.

 All of our course mentors have regular office hours where students can schedule a time to get 1:1 help with their questions.
 For math courses, we also have tutors available to provide extra support outside of mentor office hours.
 Students can easily make appointments for office hours or math tutoring from inside Canvas, our online learning management system.
-Contact our Student Support Specialist for assistance with tutoring needs.
+Contact our Student Support Specialist at email@example.com for assistance with tutoring needs.

 Yes.
 LAU offers support to students with IEP’s.

 - Students who withdraw from a course within the first 10 days of a semester receive no grade or record on their transcript

 - Students who withdraw between 11-28 days receive a “W” for that course on their transcript

 - Students who withdraw after 28 days receive an “F” for that course on their transcript